 Early History of the Mannal family

-Another 202 words (14 lines of text) are included under the topic Early Mannal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mannal research.
+Another 299 words (21 lines of text) covering the years 1295, 1322 and 1336 are included under the topic Early Mannal History in all our PDF Extended History products and printed products wherever possible.

 Mannal Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Meynell, Meynill, Meynil, Menel, Mannell, Maynell, Maynall and many more.